excellalabs/reactive-in-java/README.md

 * [ ] [Modern and Functional Java](curric-java.md#Java-Foundation-for-Reactive)
 * [ ] [Reactive Programming & Reactor](curric-java.md#Reactive-and-Reactor-Curriculum)

+**Beta**

+These are very relevant areas as well, and this is a WIP compilation of their curricula:

 * [ ] [Distributed Systems & Microservices](curric-spring-boot-microservices.md)
 * [ ] [Microservices with Spring Boot](curric-spring-boot-microservices.md#Spring-and-Spring-Boot)